Sin-cy/Sin-cy/README.md

 ### 🔭 Current Projects

-- Seth-V2: Website about me written in React specifically for experimenting and learning web dev
+- Seth-V2: Profile page written in React specifically for experimenting and learning web dev
 - Password Generator: As a part of my learning journey, I wanted to create something I can use on my own
 - Cookie Consent: A fun blog page with an annoying cookie consent for users to accept before entering the page
-- Image to ASCI: Currently deciding weather to learn C++ or stay with JS and find a work around creating it.
+- Image to ASCII: Currently deciding weather to learn C++ or stay with JS and find a work around creating it.
 - Note Taking App: In progress...

 ### 🌱 I'm currently learning

-- [To Master JavaScript]
+- To Master JavaScript
-- [Golang -> Creating HTTP servers]
+- Golang -> Creating HTTP servers
-- [Cloud Computing]
+- Cloud Computing
-- [Backend in general]
+- Backend in general
-- [LLM's and AI]
+- LLM's and AI

 ### 📫 How to reach me
-- Email: [setthananpanichnok@gmail.com]
+- Email: setthananpanichnok@gmail.com

 ---